-As far as the components of the kits are concerned, there are no fixed set of peripherals that you?ll be provided with.
+As far as the components of the kits are concerned, there is no fixed set of peripherals that you'll be provided with.
 Depending on the exact kit you purchase, this combination factor will vary.

 At the same time, however, a standard Raspberry Pi 4 kit, a common starter package, comes with the following peripherals, in addition to the main computer.

-- Case ?
-The case refers to the overall compartment that the hardware would be housed during its use.
+- Case – The case refers to the overall compartment that the hardware would be housed in during its use.

 It contains everything from installation guides to troubleshooting and everything else.

 What Else Raspberry Pi Components Do You Need to Make a Raspberry Kit Work?